The iPhone as controller?

 RocRail

-RocRail point & signal control panel (photo: RocRail)
+point & signal control panel (photo:

 JMRI / WiThrottle

-but the user interface has a rather different look and feel.
+interface has a rather different look and feel.

 WiThrottle

-is purely meant as a model train controller and has an option to control
+is purely meant as a model train controller and has an option to

-accessories (can anyone provide a screenshot, please?), like points or signals, an option that's available on both
+points or signals, an option that's available on both TouchCab and

-TouchCab and RocRail as well.
+RocRail as well.
 An interesting option of WiThrottle is the dual

 controller, offering simultaneous control of 2 trains as per the

 Digitrax handhelds.
-WiThrottle is available through Apple's AppStore for US$ 9,99.
+WiThrottle is available through Apple's AppStore

-WiThrottle's Dual throttle screen (photo: WiThrottle)
+Dual throttle screen (photo:

 JMRI / Engine Driver

-Another
+Another app for

-Driver is issued free of charge (isn't that good news?) and is an
+is issued free of charge (isn't that good news?) and is an

 alternative for WiThrottle when yo have an Android smartphone instead

 of an iPhone.
-More information on the
+More information on the Engine

-Engine Driver screenshots (photo: JMRI Engine Driver)
+Driver screenshots (photo:

 Other smartphones

-Some
+Some of the

-functionality as RocRail's iPhone client.
+RocRail's iPhone client.

-Android mobile phone with RocRail (photo: RocRail)
+mobile phone with RocRail (photo:

 Plusses and Minusses